ycpcs/cs320-spring2023/labs/lab02a.md

 Although you should strive to satisfy all of the above tests, a minimum passing submission must have the following:
 * An **operational Index page** that links to all 3 applications
 * The **Add Numbers page** must allow entry of three numbers, and provide the correct result
-* The **Multiply Numbers page** must allow entry of two numbers and provide rhe correct result
+* The **Multiply Numbers page** must allow entry of two numbers and provide the correct result
 * A **Numbers.java** model file
 * A **NumbersController.java** controller file
 * **AddNumbers.JSP** and **MultiplyNumbers.JSP** must pull their field data directly from **Numbers.java** and **NOT** from the parameter values passed in through the HTTP POST received by the the Servlet.